 If you need to add other Python files apart from

 pyi to the package, you can do it also, but that requires some more work.
-Maturin provides easy way to add files to package (documentation).
+Maturin provides an easy way to add files to a package (documentation).
 You just need to create a folder with the name of your module next to the

 Cargo.toml file (for customization see documentation linked above).

 The folder structure would be: